Redstone Loop Trail (2,238 to 2,323 ft)

 Overview

-This 0.5-mile trail runs south from the Redstone Picnic Area to make a scenic loop around a large, red sandstone outcrop before returning to the picnic area.
-Signs along the trail provide information about the local geology.
+This 0.5-mile trail runs south from the Redstone Picnic Area to make a scenic loop around a large, red sandstone crag before returning to the picnic area.
+Signs at the trailhead provide information about the local geology.
 This is a nice, scenic little nature trail.

 In addition to the trail, the piles of red sandstone provide a great place for families to scramble and climb around on the rocks.
-Even if you don't walk the trail, this is a fun little area.
+Even for those who don't walk the loop trail, this is a fun little area.

 Link to map.